 Foreign currency transactions are recorded in the functional currency using the exchange rates prevailing at the dates of the transactions, or at the average rate for the period when this is a reasonable approximation.
 Monetary assets and liabilities denominated in foreign currencies are revalued at period end exchange rates.
-The resulting exchange differences on translation are recorded in the statement of comprehensive income (loss).
+The resulting exchange differences on translation are recorded in the statement of comprehensive income within net foreign exchange (losses) gains.
 Non-monetary assets and liabilities carried at historical cost and denominated in a foreign currency are revalued at historic rates.
 Non-monetary assets and liabilities carried at estimated fair value and denominated in a foreign currency are transalated at the exchange rate at the date the estimated fair value was determined.